remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/dns/index.md

 DNS is a client-server application layer protocol that translates hostnames on the Internet to IP addresses.
 DNS is a server and a database.

+A hostname is also known as a DNS hostname.

 ~~~admonish note
 Devices within the network get their DNS server settings from the router either manually or via (DHCP).
 ~~~